-After benchmarking energy usage, conducting an energy audit is often the first step that an owner/operator takes to sketch a roadmap to improve building performance.
-Energy audits are assessments that identify energy-saving opportunities in a building.
+An energy audit typically consists of a systematic inspection of energy-consuming systems and equipment, data collection, analysis, and the creation of a detailed energy audit report.
 The main outcome of an energy audit is a list of recommended energy efficiency measures (EEMs), their associated energy savings potential, and an assessment of whether EEM installation costs are a cost-effective financial investment for a building owner.

 In response to a need for an industry standard, the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) developed guidelines for three levels of audits for commercial buildings.
 As audit complexity increases, so does the thoroughness of the site assessment, the amount of data collected, and the level of detail provided in the final audit report.
 More comprehensive and rigorous audits often translate into higher energy savings and related emissions reductions.

 Maryland’s homeowners, renters, and building owners can tap into a range of federal, state, utility, and local incentives to help defray the costs - in some cases up to 100% - of energy assessments and audits.
-The Maryland Energy Administration is committed to help building owners or operators understand the range of incentives that they may be eligible to receive.
+As part of its Clean Buildings Hub initiative, the Maryland Energy Administration is committed to help building owners or operators understand the range of incentives that they may be eligible to receive.
 Questions may be directed to building.decarbonization@maryland.gov.

 Federal: